dhanushkasampath/short-url-builder/README.txt

 ToDO 8 :
 implement cronjob to remove expired and deleted records

-ToDo 9 : In-Progress
+ToDo 9 : done
-- Implement caching for get request - done
+- 9.1 Implement caching for get request - done

 We can verify this as follows.
 When caching enabled the second request does not come to the service layer. no any log at service layer level get appeared in console

-- when update happens, it should update the cache as well
+- 9.2 when update happens, it should update the cache as well - done

 1. first I implemented caching for query endpoint
 2. Requested that resource for the first time.
 Then it got the data from db and served me
 3. Then I requested for 2nd time.
 Then it did not get data from db. but from cache and served me